0xsequence/erc-1155/SPECIFICATIONS.md

 ## Signature Types

 All signatures submitted to the ERC-1155 contract are represented as a byte array of arbitrary length, where the last byte (the "signature byte") specifies the signatures type.
 The signature type is popped from the signature byte array before validation.
+The signature types tentatively follows [ERC-2126](https://github.com/ethereum/EIPs/blob/202d578acb76bb4b8d0f46630eff4965ca61c092/EIPS/eip-2126.md) as it's not finalized yet.
 The following signature types are supported:

 | Signature byte | Signature type                  |
 | -------------- | ------------------------------- |